 J. Street wash water; and

-K. Dechlorinated swimming pool water from single, two, or three family residences.
-(A swimming pool operated by the permittee shall not be discharged to a separate storm sewer or to surface waters of the state without NPDES permit authorization from EGLE.)
+K. Dechlorinated swimming pool water, including water from spas, hot tubs and similar facilities, from single, two, or three family residences.
+(A swimming pool, spa, hot tub or similar facility operated by the permittee shall not be discharged to a separate storm sewer or to surface waters of the state without NPDES permit authorization from EGLE.)

 (c) Stormwater Facilities.
 The types of stormwater facilities are listed in order of preference, with the most desirable listed first.